umcconnell/lc4/docs/dev.md

 <a name="module_lc4.decrypt"></a>

 ### lc4.decrypt(settings) ⇒ <code>String</code>
-Decrypt a message with LC4
+Decrypt a message with LC4 or LS47

 **Kind**: static method of [<code>lc4</code>](#module_lc4)
 **Returns**: <code>String</code> - the encrypted (and signed) message